PDFs by language

 If you need help, there are teams of experts available who understand how cancer affects a person and their loved ones.

 It is normal to need some extra help when you’re dealing with cancer.
+In fact, studies show that people with cancer who have social and resource support report better quality of life.
 But many people who could benefit from support services don't use them because they don’t know about them or don’t know how to find them.

 Psychosocial support can include counseling, education, spiritual support, group support, and other services.
 These services may be provided by psychiatrists, psychologists, social workers, psychiatric clinical nurse specialists or nurse practitioners, licensed counselors, or pastoral counselors.
 They can help you deal with your issues and refer you to other types of support as needed.